DobreAlexandru/eWallet/README.md

 ```
 Visit http://localhost:3000/

+## Usage
+While testing the app out, I suggest using a test account I've set up with files and data already uploaded:\
+Email: `presentation@ewallet.com`\
+Password: `123QWEasd`\
+Stripe offers a test card for the payment form:
+`4242 4242 4242 4242` + any 3 digits + any valid future expiry date.
 ## Built With
 - **React**
 - **TypeScript** I was looking forward to learn more about TypeScript and felt that this project would be a good start.